microsoft/durabletask-go/README.md

 ## Embedded orchestrations

 It's also possible to create orchestrations in Go and run them in the local process.
-You can find code samples in the [samples](./samples/) directory.
 The full set of Durable Task features is not yet available as part of the Go SDK, but will be added over time.

+> You can find code samples in the [samples](./samples/) directory.
+> To run them, get into the folder of each sample and run `go run .`

 ### Activity sequence example